ICI3D/ICI3D.github.io/daidd/rfa.md

 The application process for the Clinic is competitive. **The deadline for receipt of applications is 25 October 2018.** Additional applications may be considered after the deadline, on a space-available basis.
 Applicants who will need a visa to visit South Africa are strongly encouraged to apply by 25 October.
 Incomplete applications will not be considered.

-**Detailed application instructions are available via the application form, linked below.**

 {%if page.alerttype == "success"%}

+**Detailed application instructions are available via the application form, which is linked below.**

 [Apply now »]({{page.applink}} "Application Form"){:class="btn btn-{{page.alerttype}} btn-lg btn-rounded-3x"}
 {%endif%}